 UFC women's bantamweight champion and Yahoo!
-Sports 2013 MMA Fighter of the Year Ronda Rousey would appear to have gotten her fighting skills and outspoken personality passed down to her from her Judo world-champion mother Anna Maria De Mars.
+Sports 2013 MMA Fighter of the Year Ronda Rousey would appear to have had fighting skills and outspokenness passed down to her from her Judo world champion mother Anna Maria De Mars.
 The submission specialist and PhD.
 De Mars keeps an insightful and often entertaining blog and often writes about topics relating to her MMA champion daughter.

 Recently, De Mars wrote her take on Rousey's recent successful title defense at UFC 168 against Miesha Tate.
 Rousey won yet again by arm bar submission but was forced out of the first round for the first time in her MMA career.

 "My husband asked me what I thought about Ronda's fight and I'll tell you the same thing that I told him," De Mars wrote on her blog.

 "It was clear to me that she took 0 chances in the fight.
 In her earlier fights, she had taken more risks and even though that resulted in her winning her fights very quickly, it also meant that a couple of times she got in positions that were a disadvantage and that she had to fight out her way out of.

 "In this fight, she only went for the arm bar when she could could do it without taking any chances of giving her opponent an advantage."